with Nathan Lively

 Real world design examples and templates

-6 months of 24/7 support from me and a dedicated group of your peers through our private Slack channel
+6 months of 24/7 support from me and a dedicated group of your peers through our private Discord channel

 Bi-weekly live group trainings